 Since beginning her teaching career in 1973, Nossi understands this constant change, and she is determined to stay on top of it.
 Thinking back, she tears up telling her story and how happy she is to have a college full of art students; it’s clear that sometimes she can’t believe it’s real either.

 The above article was written by Libby Funke Luff and appeared in Nossi Vatandoost’s International Alumni Magazine for Western Kentucky University.
-To view the copy in the WKU Magazine, click here.
+View the WKU Magazine Alumni International Magazine.